Hotmountain/organizicate-beta/README.md

   - Assign multiple extensions to each category (supports multi-dot extensions, e.g., `.tar.gz`).
   - Search/filter categories in the manager.
   - Optional description field for user categories.
+  - Extension count display for each category.
+  - Copy extensions to clipboard with a single click.
+  - Double-click a category to quickly edit its name.

 - **Export/Import Categories**
   - Export your custom categories to a JSON file.